crispyb0i/pizza-project/README.md

 ## Description

 _{
-  It checks to see what size is selected
+  It checks to see what size is selected for the pizza

   It takes the values from the checkbox form that are selected

-  It Calculates the cost based off of what you ordered }_
+  It Calculates the cost based off of the toppings that you select }_

 ## Setup/Installation Requirements